Carretera Austral

 The Carretera Austral (CH-7, in English: Southern Way) is the name given to Chile's Route 7.
 The highway runs south for about 1,240 km from Puerto Montt to Villa O'Higgins, passing through rural Patagonia.

 Carretera Austral provides road access to Chile's Aysén Region and southern parts of Los Lagos Region.
 These areas are sparsely populated and despite its length, Carretera Austral provides access to only about 100,000 people.
-The largest city along the entire road is Coyhaique with a population of 44,850 in 2002.
+The largest city along the entire road is Coyhaique with a population of 53,715 in 2010.

 History

-Construction of the highway was commenced in 1976 under the dictatorship of Augusto Pinochet in order to connect a number of remote communities.
+Construction of the highway was commenced in 1976 under the military dictatorship era in order to connect a number of remote communities.
 Before that, in the 1950s and 1970s, there had been unsuccessful attempts to build access roads in the region.
 It is among the most ambitious infrastructure projects developed in Chile during the 20th century.
+The engineering corps of the Chilean Army used thousands of conscripts from 1975 to 1985 to build the road.
+Dictator Augusto Pinochet is said to have made annual visits well into the 1990s to follow the progress of the road.
+General Hernán Abad was for long in charge of its construction.

 As it was constructed during the military dictatorship, the Carretera Austral bears the unofficial name of the Augusto Pinochet highway.

 Carretera Austral has a strategic meaning due to the difficult access by land to a significant portion of Chile's southern territory.
-This area is characterized by thick forests, fjords, glaciers, canals and steep mountains.
+This area is characterized by thick forests, fjords, glaciers, channels and steep mountains.
 Access by sea and air is also a complex task due to extreme winter weather conditions.
 For decades, most of the land transportation had to cross the border to Argentina in order to reach again Chile's Patagonia.
-These difficulties were deepened during the 1970s due to the Beagle Conflict crisis.
+These difficulties were deepened during the 1970s due to the Beagle Conflict.
 In order to strengthen the Chilean presence in these isolated territories and ensure the land connection to the rest of the country, the government planned the construction of this road, which was executed by the Chilean Army's Engineering Command.
 More than 10,000 soldiers worked on its construction.

 The highway opened to traffic in 1988, and by 1996 was completed to Puerto Yungay.
 The last 100 km to Villa O'Higgins were opened in 2000.
 In 2003, a branch road to Caleta Tortel was finished.

+In 1980, the Ministry of Public Works planned the segment that would connect Aysén with Magallanes, designated as Route 8, but it has not yet been built.